yixinwang/representation-causal-public/causalrep_expms/sec2-4-4-2-sentiment/README.md

 The preprocessed text data for Section 2.4.4 is also available at https://www.dropbox.com/sh/sd7ezkgwl110afn/AACVEXEhj8JXohRi119ZhHb_a?dl=0Reference

-The code of this repository builds on https://github.com/tapilab/aaai-2021-counterfactuals
+This implementation builds on https://github.com/tapilab/aaai-2021-counterfactuals